mjhm/lodash-match-pattern/README.md

 ## Transforms

 Transforms modify the test data in some way before applying a match pattern.
-Transforms can be applied at any level of the match object and they may be composed. _Although they are can be very handy you should use transforms sparingly since they tend to make the patterns less readable, and they could be a code smell of excessively complex tests.
-In many cases separate tests or a custom matcher will be clearer._
+Transforms can be applied at any level of the match object and they may be composed. _(Although they are can be very handy, you should use transforms sparingly since they tend to make the patterns less readable, and they could be a code smell of excessively complex tests.
+In many cases separate tests or a custom matcher will be clearer.)_

 #### Apply Transform Example

-As motivation consider matching a compound object such at the joeUser's friends list.
+As motivation consider matching a compound object such at the `joeUser`'s friends list.
 We may not be able to guarantee order of items in the list, and probably don't care anyway.
-So simply matching the friends list with a set order will probably be an unreliable test.
+So simply matching the friends list with a set order will likely be an unreliable test.
 To fix this a `<-.sortBy` transform can be applied to force the test data into a specific order that can be reliably tested. *[[code](https://github.com/Originate/lodash-match-pattern/blob/jm20160625/examples/example1/features/transform.feature#L6)]*

 ```javascript
 {